 - Nutritional yeast flakes — You can find nutritional yeast, or ‘nooch’, at health food stores or online.

 - Lemon juice — You can use fresh-squeezed or bottled.

 - Miso — It’s important to use either yellow or white mild miso paste because it has a more subtle flavor to it.
 You can substitute a teaspoon of soy sauce or Tamari.

 - Spices — Add garlic powder, chili powder, and smoked paprika.
 You can use regular paprika, using smoked adds a smoky, chipotle flavor to this sauce.

 - Salt and pepper — For some of you this may be fine as is.
 If you prefer more salt and/or pepper, add more to taste.

 - Toppings — Add toppings such as chopped cherry tomatoes, diced red onions, and chopped cilantro or parsley.

 Cashews are technically a seed that’s been categorized as a nut and sometimes considered a legume.
 Talk about confusing!
-Whatever they’re called, they can add luscious creaminess to plant-based recipes.
-If you’ve only had roasted cashews, it’s time to try them raw.
-You can find raw cashews in most health food stores and online and they provide the perfect consistency to use in making cashew cheese sauce.
+Raw cashews add creaminess to plant-based recipes.
+You can find them in health food stores and online.

 Serve this sauce immediately, or transfer it to an airtight container, cover, and refrigerate for up to 7 to 10 days.
 It may thicken during storage.
 If so, add a tablespoon or so of plain soy milk while reheating.